Trinity One Frequently Asked Questions

 Should I wait until I receive an offer of admission from U of T before applying to Trinity One?

 No. Don’t wait until you receive an offer of admission from U of T before applying to Trinity One.
-The Trinity One application is usually available in early January and must be completed by the deadline (typically second week of March).
+The Trinity One application is usually available in mid-December and must be completed by the deadline (typically second week of March).

-Can I apply to more than one of the three streams within Trinity One?
+Can I apply to more than one of the five streams within Trinity One?

 I’ve heard that there are other Foundational Year Programs.
 Am I allowed to apply to more than one?